-To compute task intensities for occupations, we use the BIBB/IAB and BIBB/BAuA Employment Surveys (herein BIBB data) that provide a representative sample of German workers (BIBB 2021).
-The BIBB data consists of repeated cross-sections on approximately 20,000 to 30,000 employees in Germany for each survey wave that we use in this paper (1985-6, 1991-2, 1998-9, 2006, and 2012).
-The BIBB data are representative of the core labor force in Germany, that is, for persons who are at least 15 years old and work at least 10 hours per week.
-The dataset contains questions about the workplace concerning, for example, job tasks, working conditions, satisfaction with current job, and other non-pecuniary job characteristics.
+To compute task intensities for occupations, we use the BIBB/IAB and BIBB/BAuA Employment Surveys (herein BIBB data) that provide a representative sample of German workers (BIBB-Federal Institute for Vocational Education and Training 2021).
+The BIBB data consist of repeated cross-sections on approximately 20,000-30,000 employees in Germany for each survey wave that we use in this study (1985-1986, 1991-1992, 1998-1999, 2006, and 2012).
+The BIBB data are representative of the core labor force in Germany, that is, for persons who are at least 15 years old and work at least ten hours per week.
+The data set contains questions about the workplace concerning, for example, job tasks, working conditions, satisfaction with current job, and other non-pecuniary job characteristics.